NortonAAA/Team_D_Final_Project/README.md

 Overview of Project

 Our team wanted to answer a very relevant question for many americans, including ourselves: Is there an increase in the cost of living for native Texans as a result of an influx of Californians moving there?
 We are confident we can answer this question.
-With that being said, below we will provide our process of aquiring the informaion, our databass, and our machine learning model(s).
+With that being said, below we will provide our process of aquiring the informaion, our database, and our machine learning model(s).

 --------------------------------------------------------------------------------------------------------------------------------